 Each bite of these brown sugar pop tart cookies reveals a soft, cake-like texture with a gooey brown sugar-cinnamon filling.
-Top it with the classic pop tart icing for a throw back cookie that will remind you of childhood.
+Top it with the classic pop tart icing for a throw back cookie that will remind you of your favorite childhood Frosted Brown Sugar Cinnamon pop tarts in the morning.

 Love a cinnamon cookies?
 Try these coffee cake cookies or Taylor Swift chai cookies next.